What Is Elective Surgery: Examples and Types

 Elective surgery may extend the life of a patient, or improve their quality of life physically and/or psychologically.

-Cosmetic procedures such as facelifts, tummy tucks or nose surgery may not be medically necessary, but they may benefit the patient by raising their self-esteem.
+Surgical procedures such as facelifts, tummy tucks or nose surgery may not be medically necessary, but they may benefit the patient by raising their self-esteem.

 Other elective procedures such as cataract or laser eye surgery ultimately improve an individual’s functional quality of life, even though they are technically regarded as an ‘optional’ or elective procedure.